Charles Bemies: Family and later years

 Bemies was married to Lina Stracke (born 1863 in Iowa) in May 1891.
 They had two sons, Carl Louis Bemies (1892–1966) and Clifton S. Bemies (born May 1899).
-At the time of the 1900 United States Census, Bemies was living with his wife and sons in Meridian, Michigan, near East Lansing.
+At the time of the 1900 United States census, Bemies was living with his wife and sons in Meridian, Michigan, near East Lansing.

-At the time of the 1910 United States Census, Bemies was living with his wife, Lina, and two sons in German Township, Fayette County, Pennsylvania.
+At the time of the 1910 United States census, Bemies was living with his wife, Lina, and two sons in German Township, Fayette County, Pennsylvania.
 Bemies' first wife, Lina, died in 1913.

 In May 1918, Bemies met Madeleine Suzanne Lévy while in France.
 Madeleine was born in France in 1895, and they were married in France in October 1918.
-At the time of the 1920 United States Census, Bemies was living in Brookings, South Dakota, with Madeleine and his two sons from his first marriage.
+At the time of the 1920 United States census, Bemies was living in Brookings, South Dakota, with Madeleine and his two sons from his first marriage.

-At the time of the 1930 United States Census, Bemies was living with his wife, Madeleine, in Minneapolis, Minnesota, and his occupation was recorded as Presbyterian minister.
+At the time of the 1930 United States census, Bemies was living with his wife, Madeleine, in Minneapolis, and his occupation was recorded as Presbyterian minister.

 Bemies died in August 1948 after a short illness at the Minneapolis General Hospital in Hennepin County, Minnesota.

 Bemies was posthumously inducted into the Beaver County Hall of Fame in 1992.